 I have two favorites.
 One is TempOff Provisional Remover.
 I have invented many dental products over the years, but when I came up with this idea and started using it, I knew I had a hit.
 It just works so well.
 My second big idea came with Xpanders.
 I was frustrated with periotomes and other luxation-type instruments used for exodontia, because they were very slow and time-consuming.
 I think my invention Xpanders work faster and extractions in my practice are less stressful and more predictable.

 I relax with a cup of coffee and an old-school newspaper.
 I also enjoy golf and traveling.

 I founded the company ArtCraft Dental, Inc. in order to sell my inventions as well as promote a few of my favorite existing great instruments.
 Things are still developing, but my inventions are gaining progress in Europe and Japan.

 The biggest change in dentistry is the conversion to digital dentistry.

 When I graduated in 1983, many of us were worried that, in short order, retail “big box” dental offices would force private dental offices out of business and that the stand alone, private dental office would be a thing of the past.
 That scenario did not happen, but we need to strive to make sure that the traditional, private dental office is always an option available.

 The best advice I received and the best advice I would offer is that we all need to balance three main things: career, family and spirituality.
 Do not over prioritize any one of the three.

 I make dentistry fun by joking with and talking to the staff and my patients!

 You need a good relationship with a well-established, knowledgeable broker – one that you like and trust.
-I found Watson, Brown and Associates because my good friend and fellow classmate had just sold his practice, and he had good success with the company.
+I found Watson Brown, Inc because my good friend and fellow classmate had just sold his practice, and he had good success with the company.
 I was very happy with the service I got from Jeremy and Frank Brown.
 A good broker will find out what you need and what fits best for you as a person and a professional.
 Find a match that fits you.